History of Philippine Airlines: Entry of San Miguel Corporation (2012–2014)

 In a disclosure to the Philippine Stock Exchange on September 8, 2014, San Miguel stated that it has signed an agreement "whereby [San Miguel] expressed willingness to sell its 49% stake to the group of Dr. Lucio Tan, and the latter has expressed willingness to buy the said 49% stake."
 It added the deal is "subject to the fulfillment of certain conditions."
 Informed sources said San Miguel gave Tan a week to raise $1 billion to acquire the stake.
-The final transaction amounted to $1.3 billion and was completed a week later on September 15, 2014.
-In a disclosure to the Philippine Stock Exchange on September 16, 2014, San Miguel said Tan assumed day-to-day management of PAL through the appointment of its former president, Jaime Bautista, as general manager.
+The final transaction amounted to $1.3 billion and was completed a week later on September 15.
+In a disclosure to the Philippine Stock Exchange the following day, San Miguel said Tan assumed day-to-day management of PAL through the appointment of its former president, Jaime Bautista, as general manager.
 However, it maintained that Ang, as president of PAL, remains, along with the rest of his team, "until the relevant closing date of the agreement" between the parties.
 On October 15, 2014, Ang officially stepped down as president and COO.